Onibaba (film): Plot

 At night, as the younger woman goes to see Hachi, the older woman blocks her path, wearing the samurai's robes and hannya mask, frightening the girl into running home.
 During the day, the older woman further convinces the younger woman that the "demon" was real, as punishment for her affair with Hachi.
 The younger woman avoids Hachi during the day, but continues to try and see him at night.
 During a storm, the older woman again terrifies the younger woman with the mask, but Hachi, tired of being ignored, finds the younger woman and has sex with her in the grass as her mother-in-law watches.
 The older woman realizes that despite all her warnings, her daughter-in-law wants to be with Hachi.
 Hachi returns to his hut, where he discovers another deserter stealing his food; the deserter abruptly grabs his spear and stabs Hachi, killing him.

 The older woman discovers that, after getting wet in the rain, the mask is impossible to remove.
 She reveals her scheme to her daughter-in-law and pleads for her to help take off the mask.
 The younger woman agrees to remove the mask after the older woman promises not to interfere with her relationship with Hachi.
 After failing to pull it off, the young woman breaks off the mask with a mallet.
-Under the mask, the older woman's face is now disfigured, as the samurai's had been.
-It is implied that the mask was cursed by supernatural means, binding itself to its wearer’s face, but the truth behind the origin is never revealed.
-The younger woman, thinking her mother-in-law has turned into a demon, flees; the older woman runs after her, crying out that she is a human being, not a demon.
+Under the mask, the older woman's face is now disfigured, as the deceased Samurai had been.
+It is implied that the previously removable mask was accursed by supernatural means, binding itself permanently to its wearer's face by the power of rain (a metaphysical symbol of Buddhist punishment), but the truth behind the implied origin is never fully revealed.
+The younger woman, now believing her mother-in-law has turned into an actual demon, flees; the older woman runs after her, crying out that she is a human being, not a demon.
 The young woman leaps over the pit, and as the older woman leaps after her, the film ends.